pietromandracci/gnuplot_manager/README.rst

 For 2D plots, each list element has the form *[x, y, label, options]*, while for 3D plots it has the form *[x, y, z, label, options]*, where:

-- *x* is the array of x coordinates of the points to plot;
+- *x* is the array of x coordinates of the points to plot: for 2d plot windows it can also be set to *None*, in which case the x-values for that curve are automatically created by gnuplot;
 - *y* is the array of y coordinates of the points to plot;
 - *z* is the array of z coordinates of the points to plot (only for 3D plots);
 - *label* is a string with the label to show in the plot legend,